-Our starter edition lets you publish Flash games for free, with Stencyl branding displayed pre-game as a splash screen.
+Our starter edition lets you publish Web/HTML5 games for free, with Stencyl branding displayed pre-game as a splash screen.
 While it lets you test on our paid target platforms (desktop, iOS, Android), it does not let you publish to them.

 Is there a free trial for paid features?

 The starter edition lets you test your game on all of our paid target platforms (iOS, Android, Mac, Windows, Linux), so you can evaluate this functionality before buying.

 Why should I subscribe today rather than waiting until I publish my game?